EBI-Metagenomics/EMG-docs/docs/analysis.rst

 ------------------

 Metagenomic and metatranscriptomic raw reads undergo the same preparation, quality control and rRNA classification described for the amplicon workflow.
-Various other non-coding RNAs (ncRNAs) are also identified with infernal and available as downloadable files.
-Families found in the following clans are used to do this: CL00001, CL00002, CL00003.
+Additional non-coding RNAs (ncRNAs) are also identified with Infernal in this pipeline.
+Families found in the following clans are used to do this: CL00001 (tRNA), CL00002 (RNAse) and CL00003 (SRP).
-Supplementary taxonomic classification based on marker gene profiling is performed using `mOTUs2 <https://www.nature.com/articles/s41467-019-08844-4>`_ on quality controlled reads.
+Supplementary taxonomic classification based on marker gene profiling, is performed using `mOTUs2 <https://www.nature.com/articles/s41467-019-08844-4>`_ on quality controlled reads.

-FragGeneScan identified predicted coding sequences (pCDS) with masked rRNAs.
+The rRNAs are masked, and FragGeneScan is used to predict coding sequences (pCDS).
 Coding sequences are assigned protein annotations from five member databases, with an updated version of InterProScan.
 Gene ontology terms are extracted from the InterProScan results and grouped by similar functional process.
-Additionally, HMMER assigns KEGG orthologs to predicted coding sequences.
-Pfam annotations are now provided as separate visualisations and downloads.
+The Pfam annotations are now provided as separate visualisations and downloads.
+A new feature assigns and KEGG orthologs to the pCDS with HMMERSEARCH.

 Protein Signatures - InterProScan
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^